unfurl/preview/README.md

 * After login, from the dashboard navigate to Generate/Manage your Api Tokens here.

-* Next, in Create API Token section assign a token name and clcik on create.
+* Next, in Create API Token section assign a token name and click on create.

 > Note: Please save the generated api token, it is only displayed for one time.